religiosa1/en_ru_le_bot/README.md

 # EnRuLeBot monorepo

-Telegram bot for a en-ru language exchange group chat.
+Telegram bot for an en-ru language exchange group chat.

 Enforces the usage of one of those two languages on different days of the week.